Rocky-eng-coder/se_project_spots/README.md

 **Intro**

 This is a responsive layout project using the design application Figma to create a look for our elements that will be compatible on multiple devices regardless of size.
+Formulated functionality of elements such as adding, deleting, editing, and liking using JavaScript.
+Connected project to a database using an API; this allows user changes to the cards or the profile info to persist when the page reloads.

 ## Tech Stack